microsoft/vscode-npm-scripts/README.md

 - `npm.useRootDirectory` define whether the root directory of the workspace should be ignored, the default is `false`.
 - `npm.runSilent` run npm commands with the `--silent` option, the default is `false`.
 - `npm.bin` custom npm bin name, the default is `npm`.
+- `npm.enableTouchbar` Enable the npm scripts on macOS touchbar.

 ##### Example